-As a baseline, we estimate the random effect of prediction, representing the expected performance range of a model with no true predictive power.
-The further a model performs above this threshold, the more informative it is considered (Figure 2B).
-Among all single-modality models, those based on blood markers and metallome profiles yield the best predictive performance.
-As discussed previously, these two datasets should capture distinct, complementary aspects of the outcome variable.
+The complete predictive methods are presented in the Materials and Methods section.
+Briefly, we consider one unimodal data approach and two integration approaches of multimodal data.
+The first strategy yields in a construction of unique model (RandomForest) with a unique dataset.
+For each data types is associated a prediction.
+We also estimate the random effect of prediction, representing the expected performance range of a model with no true predictive power (represented by the grey box, Figure 4A).
+The further a model performs above this threshold, the more informative it is considered.
+Among all single-modality models, those based on serum markers and metallome profiles yield the best predictive performance.

+Then this strategy is used as a control strategy and will help answer the question: Does multimodal data improve the predictive performance?
+In this context, we first compare the integration strategy that uses the pooled data as an input (Figure 3B).
+We test two types of algorithms for this data integration strategy: the Random Forest and the Gradient Boosting.
+The pooled data integration strategy does not outperform the single-modality algorithm (Figure 4B).

-In this context, we construct a machine learning model integrating the non-redundant information distributed across the different datasets.
-The strategy we adopt is conceptually inspired by gradient boosting algorithms.
-In such algorithms, models are trained sequentially, with each subsequent model aiming to predict the residuals of the previous one.
+In this context, we construct a machine learning algorithm integrating the non-redundant information distributed across the different datasets.
+The strategy we adopt is conceptually inspired by the gradient boosting algorithm.
+In such an algorithm, the model is trained sequentially, with each subsequent model aiming to predict the residuals of the previous one.
 Residuals here refer to the portion of variance in the target variable not explained by the prior model.
 Thus, if each dataset contributes unique information, the sequential models can incrementally improve prediction performance by capturing previously unexplained variance.

-We demonstrate residual-based modelling strategy presents higher predictive performance for hepatic steatosis than the model fitted only on blood-derived markers (Figure 2C).
-Furthermore, we show that standard gradient boosting algorithms do not outperform the custom strategy developed in this study (Figure 2C).
+We demonstrate residual-based modelling strategy presents higher predictive performance for hepatic steatosis than the model fitted only on serum-derived markers (Figure 4C).
+Parler de l’ordre sequential des types de données.

 The importance of the variables from the aggregated models also gives an overview of the severity of the lipid accumulation (Table 1).

 Figure 1.
 A multimodal approach is essential to fully capture the information contained in the dataset.
 (A) Experimental design of the study.
 One hundred mice are assigned to either a control diet or a high-fat, high-carbohydrate (HFHC) diet.
 In addition, they receive either dextran or iron-dextran injections, the latter inducing hepatic iron overload.
 Multiple analyses are conducted on liver tissue, alongside datasets derived from blood-based analyses.
-(B) Relationship between the gold-standard histological assessment of steatosis and the biochemical quantification of hepatic triglyceride content.
-(C) Principal component analysis (PCA) of three steatosis-related variables: histological steatosis score, hepatic triglyceride concentration, and Fsp27 mRNA expression.
-(D) Pearson correlation coefficients between PCA coordinates (from panel C) and five categories of biological variables.
+The goal of this study is to predict steatohepatitis.
+(B) Relationship between the molecular and cellular biological indicators of steatohepatitis.
+(C) Relationship between the cellular and molecular biological indicators of steatohepatitis.
+(D) Principal component analysis (PCA) of three steatosis-related variables: histological steatosis score, hepatic triglyceride concentration, and Fsp27 mRNA expression.
+(E) Pearson correlation coefficients between PCA coordinates (from panel C) and five categories of biological variables.
 The figure shows the 95% confidence intervals of the correlations for: (1) blood markers of hepatic injury, (2) variables describing hepatic lipid accumulation, (3) fibrosis-associated variables, (4) inflammation-related markers, and (5) iron metabolism-related variables.

-(E) Mantel test results comparing the sample structure defined by steatosis-related variables with that of other datasets.
+Figure 2.
+A multi-modal approach appears essential to encompass all the information in the dataset.
+(A) Mantel test results comparing the sample structure defined by steatosis-related variables with that of other datasets.
 A greater deviation from the null distribution indicates a higher degree of similarity between the sample structures.
-(F) Mantel test results assessing structural similarity between blood marker profiles and other datasets.
+(B) Mantel test results assessing structural similarity between blood marker profiles and other datasets.